Sakiskid/web-developer-code-quiz/README.md

 #### **8/13/2020**

+## Description:
+Quiz your web development knowledge.
+You can choose to study Javascript, HTML, CSS, or if you're feeling confident you can try your hand at all of the questions.
+You have 90 seconds to finish the quiz, good luck!

 ## Features
 - Multiple categories of questions (choose all of them to score even more points!)
 - Locally stored leaderboard
 - Randomized answer positions (no cheating by memorizing positions)
 - Modular questions and leaderboard so they can be easily modified
+- Debug Mode for designers (type `debugMode = true` in console)

 ##### Noteworthy:
+- A difficult part of this project was actually coming up with good, fair questions and answers to populate the quiz.

 ## Execution:
 1. Created HTML / CSS Layout